vsaarinen/home-automation/README.md

 - Automatically turn on lights when someone is home
 - Automatically turn off lights when no-one is home
-- Control lights using Siri or other services via HTTP
+- Control lights using Siri and iOS devices
 - Automatically turn on external lights when the sun sets and turn them off at sunrise
 - Store time-series data about temperature, humidity, light level and air pressure